raandree/Microsoft365DscWorkshop/docs/GettingStarted.md

 # 1. Getting started

+> Note: If you are only intersted in exporting your Microsoft Azure tenant configuration with [Microsoft365DSC](https://microsoft365dsc.com/) and you do not want to configure your tenants, please refer to [Export your Azure Tenant Configuration](../export/readme.md).

 ### 1.0.1. :warning: You must be a local administrator one the machine you run the setup scripts on.

 ## 1.1.
 Forking or importing the Project